 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.

 You insert the key into your ignition switch and turn it only to find your Spartan doesn’t start or even turn over.
-The ignition switch or ignition coil could be the problem.
+The ignition switch could be the problem.

 While the charging system isn’t the main reason your Spartan lawn mower won’t start, it can contribute to a weak battery.
 The charging system is important to keep your battery charged.

 If you find your battery keeps dying and you have to keep placing it on a charger, you may have problems with the charging system.
 When a component of this system fails, your Spartan mower will not start because the battery will not provide enough power.

 A bad charging system can cause your battery to be drained preventing it from starting the next time you go to use your mower.
 A bad stator or alternator can be a problem.
 I show steps on how to test your charging system here.

 Solution: Have your local Spartan mower dealership or lawn mower small engine repair shop check your charging system to isolate the problem.
 If you don’t have experience with charging systems, you will most likely just be replacing electrical items until you find one that works.